 cross-layer random access skip (CL-RAS) picture: a picture with nuh_layer_id equal to layerId such that LayerInitializedFlag[ layerId ] is equal to 0 when the decoding process for starting the decoding of a coded picture with nuh_layer_id greater than 0 is invoked.

+direct predicted layer: A layer for which another layer is a direct reference layer.

-direct reference layer: A layer that may be used for inter-layer prediction of another layer.
+direct reference layer: A layer that may be used for inter-layer prediction of another layer for which the layer is the direct reference layer.

+independent layer: a layer that does not have direct reference layers.

+indirect predicted layer: A layer for which another layer is an indirect reference layer.

-indirect reference layer: A layer that is not a direct reference layer of another layer but is a direct reference layer of a layer that is a direct reference layer or indirect reference layer of a direct reference layer of the layer.
+indirect reference layer: A layer that is not a direct reference layer of a second layer but is a direct reference layer of a third layer that is a direct reference layer or indirect reference layer of a direct reference layer of the second layer for which the layer is the indirect reference layer.

 initial intra random access point (IRAP) access unit: An IRAP access unit in which the coded picture with nuh_layer_id equal to 0 has NoRaslOutputFlag equal to 1.